nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-10-23-issue-tfs-2013-work-item-tracking-gives-you-value-cannot-be-null-parameter-name-key/index.md

 ---
-title: "Issue [ TFS 2013 ] Value cannot be null.
-Parameter name: key"
+title: 'Issue [ TFS 2013 ] Value cannot be null.
+Parameter name: key'
-description: "Discover how to resolve the 'Value cannot be null' error in TFS 2013 when customizing work item tracking.
-Learn essential fixes and best practices!"
+description: Discover how to resolve the 'Value cannot be null' error in TFS 2013 when customizing work item tracking.
+Learn essential fixes and best practices!
 date: 2013-10-23
 creator: Martin Hinshelwood
 id: "10221"